f1337/f1337.github.io/scratchpad/idea-documents.md

 ## What are they?

-A short structured format for sharing an idea.
+A short structured document to help determine an idea's usefulness and .

 ## When might we write an Idea Document?